IBM/actionspz/docs/FAQ.md

 Yes, the runners are ephemeral.
 For every job, a new runner is allocated and then deleted once the job completes.

+## Can I specify the IBM hardware to execute my workflow on?

+Yes, you can view our [supported images](./supported-images.txt) here.
+`ubuntu-24.0-ppc64le` image tag is to utilize IBM POWER9, `ubuntu-24.0-ppc64le-p10` for IBM POWER10, and `ubuntu-24.04-s390x` is for IBM Z.

 ## How do I report a problem?

 Please use the [issue tracker](https://github.com/IBM/actionspz/issues) in this